lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-bps.rst

 Here's an example .yaml file governing what gets passed to pipetask.
 It is simply a slightly modified version of the example in `ap_pipe/bps/bps_ApPipe.yaml <https://github.com/lsst/ap_pipe/blob/main/bps/bps_ApPipe.yaml>`_.
-Again, as of September 2023 this assumes you are running on one of the lsst-devl machines at USDF.
+Again, as of May 2025 this assumes you are running on one of the rubin-devl machines at USDF.

 .. code-block:: yaml